sylwekkominek/SpectrumAnalyzer/README.md

 ## Description

-**SpectrumAnalyzer** is a real-time frequency spectrum visualization tool written primarily in C++ for data processing and rendering, with optional Python-based audio acquisition.
+**SpectrumAnalyzer** is a real-time frequency spectrum visualization tool **written primarily in C++** for data processing and rendering, with **optional Python-based audio acquisition**.

-By default, the application captures audio from the microphone via PortAudio, computes its frequency spectrum using FFT, and visualizes the results with OpenGL graphics.
-When built with the -DENABLE_LOOPBACK=on flag, it can capture system playback audio (Spotify, YouTube, and other applications), allowing analysis of sounds being played on your system.
+By default, the application captures audio via PortAudio, computes its frequency spectrum using FFT, and visualizes it using OpenGL. **It supports multiple input sources, including microphones and system playback audio (e.g., Spotify, YouTube).**

 The architecture is flexible — although processing and visualization are done in C++, audioConfig.py lets users replace the default input with any Python-defined source, such as playback streams, virtual devices, or custom sensors.

-The app allows you to customize parameters — such as bar count, frequency ranges, and colors — using simple text configuration files stored in the config folder.
+**The app allows you to customize parameters** — such as bar count, frequency ranges, and colors — using simple text configuration files stored in the config folder.

 If something goes wrong, you can delete a file or the entire folder, and the app will recreate default settings.
 Each configuration file includes a description of its purpose.
 You can also create your own custom color themes if the default ones are not enough.
-For additional help, you can copy the file contents into ChatGPT for guidance.
+For additional help, you can copy the file contents into **ChatGPT for guidance**.

 SpectrumAnalyzer is useful for learning, signal analysis, experimentation, and entertainment — whether analyzing live microphone input, playback audio, or other types of signals.
 This project is licensed under the **GNU General Public License v2 (GPLv2)**.